It’s hard to imagine now – even when running across an old picture – but Pigeon Forge wasn’t always the neon mecca it is now.

 Five Oaks offers three main menus – breakfast, lunch and supper – and a variety of down-home mountain favorites.

 A dessert menu and a gluten-free menu are also available upon request.

 Five Oaks Farm Kitchen breakfast

-In addition to the traditional fare, the star of breakfast – served from 8 am to noon – is the fried cinnamon roll.
+In addition to the traditional southern favorites, the star of breakfast – served from 8 am to noon – is the handmade farm-size cinnamon roll which also comes in a fried version.
 It is not for the faint of heart.

-The freshly made cinnamon roll is dipped in pancake batter and fried golden brown like something out of the Iowa State Fair.
+The fried version of the cinnamon roll is dipped in pancake batter and fried golden brown like something out of the Iowa State Fair.
 Served with caramel sauce and whipped cream, it is possibly the greatest foodstuff ever concocted.

 However, man cannot live by deep-fried cinnamon roll alone.
 And if he tried, it would probably kill him.